AntasJain/SuperWars/README.md

 # SuperWars

 Welcome to SuperWars!
-This is an interactive card game where players can pit their favorite superheroes against each other based on their power stats.
-Built using React and Redux, SuperWars allows players to enter their names, shuffle superhero cards, and engage in a fun, competitive game.
+This is an interactive card game where players can pit their favorite superheroes against computer based on their power stats.
+Built using React and Redux, SuperWars allows player to enter their names, shuffle superhero cards, and engage in a fun, competitive game.

 ## Table of Contents